VS Code Dev Container High IO: Detailed executeInWSL Configuration and Root Cause Analysis

 flowchart TD

-A["Connection Lost"] e1@--> B["Async Reconnection Function"]
+A["Connection Lost"] e1@--> B["Async Reconnect Function"]

 B e2@--> C{"Connection Successful?"}

-C e3@-->|Yes| D["Normal Operation"]
+C e3@-->|Yes| D["Resume Normal Operation"]

-C e4@-->|No| E["catch Block"]
+C e4@-->|No| E["Catch Block"]

 E e5@--> B